yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab2.md

 ## Summary

 In this lab, you have accomplished the following:

--   Provision an Azure OpenAI resource
+- Provisioned an Azure OpenAI resource
--   Deploy an OpenAI model within the Azure OpenAI studio
+- Deployed an OpenAI model within the Azure OpenAI studio
--   Integrate Azure OpenAI models into your applications
+- Integrated Azure OpenAI models into your applications

 ### You have successfully completed the lab.